 Solo

-2021 'Tropisms’ at Clonakilty Arts Centre, Clonakilty, Co Cork
+2021 ‘Tropisms’ at Clonakilty Arts Centre, Clonakilty, Co Cork, (Sept)

-2018 ‘Tonight there is no God’ at Origin Gallery, 37 Fitzwilliam St Upper, Dublin
+2018 ‘Tonight there is no God’ at Origin Gallery, 37 Fitzwilliam St Upper, Dublin (June-July)

-2016 ‘Lost in the chaos’ at Origin Gallery, 37 Fitzwilliam St upper, Dublin
+2016 ‘Lost in the chaos’ at Origin Gallery, 37 Fitzwilliam St upper, Dublin (Oct-Nov)

-2009 ‘Todos Los Dias’ at Mise Artspace, Galway, Ireland
+2009 ‘Todos Los Dias’ Mise Artspace, Galway, Ireland (Aug)

 Joint

-2019 Michael Mcswiney and Natasha Pike at Doswell Gallery, Rosscarbery, Co Cork
+2019 ‘Natasha Pike and Michael Mcswiney’ at Doswell Gallery, Rosscarbery, Co Cork.
+(Feb-Mar)

-2015 ‘So Oder So – Diversity rather than Singularity’ curated by Christina Schrauwers with photographer Michael Nordmeyer at The Showroom Voltapark, Berlin(Feb-Mar)
+2015 ‘So Oder So – Diversity rather than Singularity’ Curated by Christina Schrauwers with photographer Michael Nordmeyer at The Showroom Voltapark, Berlin(Feb-Mar)

 Group

-2023 ‘Associate Relations’, MAAP and Backwater Artists Group collaboration, curated by Padraig Spillane, (Oct) Studio 12, Cork
+2023 ‘Associate Relations’, MAAP and Backwater Artists Group collaboration, curated by Padraig Spillane, (Oct)

 2021 ‘On the bare branches, Outside my window are buds, And this is enough’ Six artists at the O Driscoll Building, Skibbereen, Curated by Ann Davoren (Uillinn West Cork Arts Centre) and Alice Clifford.
-(The Wavemakers)
+(The Wavemakers) (Oct)

-2019 ‘PUSH’ group show for MA in Art & Process (MA:AP), The Gallery No 46 Grande Parade, Cork
+2019 ‘PUSH’ MA group show, The Gallery No 46 Grande Parade, Cork (Nov-Dec)

-2019 ‘The Collectables’ Group show at Origin Gallery, 37 Fitzwilliam St Upper, Dublin
+2019 ‘The Collectables’ Group show at Origin Gallery, 37 Fitzwilliam St Upper, Dublin (Feb-Mar)

 2016 Werkstadt Project, Emser Str, Berlin